 Darlene Cavalier founded the Science Cheerleader to unite the citizen’s desire to be heard and valued, the scientist’s growing interest in the public’s involvement, and government’s need to garner public support.
 The Science Cheerleader serves to get the conversation going, rally the troops, solicit views from all sides and change the tone of science and science policy in this country.
-She also founded SciStarter, a citizen science hotspot connecting millions of people to hundreds of formal and informal research projects.
-Cavalier’s the cofounder of ECAST, Expert and Citizen Assessment of Science and Technology and a Professor of Practice,
+She also founded SciStarter, a citizen science hotspot connecting people to thousands of formal and informal research projects in need of their help.

 Bart manages a lot of what most people never see on this site (and we all know that’s where the important stuff happens).
 In addition to running our events, he also helps us vet and interview prospective Science Cheerleaders.
 His behind-the-scenes role fits his rather off-beat career as an English major with stints at Walt Disney World and as a technical writing for a NASA defense contractor NASA, and space advocacy blogging..